Satadal “Sata” Sengupta

 ACM SIGCOMM 2022

-Round-trip time (RTT) can reveal emerging congestion, application slowdown, and routing attacks, but end hosts alone are often too limited or too slow to act on it effectively.
-Endpoints see only their own flows, while the network can observe many flows together and control them from a broader vantage point.
-By the time endpoints react, the impact on user experience or security may already be done.
-However, measuring RTT continuously from within the network is difficult at scale.
-TCP presents a natural opportunity to compute RTT continuously because it acknowledges data packets as part of reliable delivery.
-Yet those same mechanisms for reliability and efficiency also complicate the task: some (retransmission, reordering) make it hard to match the right packets for RTT computation, while others (cumulative acknowledgments) make it hard to know when stale packet records can be evicted to reclaim memory.
-DART addresses both challenges by keeping a short summary for each flow and only a few detailed packet records, allowing it to measure RTT continuously within the tight memory limits of terabit-scale programmable switches.
+Round-trip time (RTT) is a valuable signal for diagnosing network problems because it can reveal emerging congestion, application slowdown, and routing attacks.
+However, relying on endpoints alone is often not enough.
+First, endpoints see only their own flows and have no visibility into the broader traffic conditions around them.
+Second, by the time they react, the damage to user experience or security may already be done.
+Measuring RTT from within the network would address both limitations, since the network can observe many flows at once and intervene from a broader vantage point.
+But doing so continuously and at scale is difficult.
+TCP creates a natural opportunity for in-network RTT measurement because acknowledgments can, in principle, be matched with data packets to compute RTT continuously.
+Yet the same mechanisms that make TCP reliable and efficient also make this hard.
+Retransmissions and packet reordering can make packet matches ambiguous, while cumulative acknowledgments make it difficult to know when stale packet records can be safely evicted to reclaim memory.
+DART addresses these challenges by keeping only a short per-flow summary and a few detailed packet records, allowing it to measure RTT continuously within the tight memory limits of terabit-scale programmable switches.
 DART is the first system to measure RTT continuously, accurately, and at scale from within the network, enabling real-time intervention.
-Evaluated on campus traffic, DART recovered 99% of the RTT samples produced by an offline software baseline.
+On campus traffic, DART recovered 99% of the RTT samples produced by an offline software baseline that has access to unlimited memory.

 2 Closing the Loop with Real-Time Intervention